On Her Majesty's Secret Service (film): Blofeld's Angels of Death

 Some of the "Angels of Death" at Piz Gloria during principal photography.
 From left to right: Mona Chong, Zaheera, Julie Ege, Jenny Hanley, Anouska Hempel, Joanna Lumley.

-The angels of death are 12 beautiful women from all over the world being brainwashed by Blofeld under the guise of allergy or phobia treatment to spread the Virus Omega.
-There is at least one blonde, a brunette, a redhead, as well as Asian women and a Black woman.
-A number appeared in the representative styles of dress of their particular nation.
+The angels of death are 12 women from all over the world being brainwashed by Blofeld under the guise of allergy or phobia treatment to spread the Virus Omega.
 Their unwitting mission is to help Blofeld contaminate and ultimately sterilise the world's food supply.